serengil/deepface/README.md

 Please cite deepface in your publications if it helps your research.
 Here are its BibTex entries:

-If you use deepface for facial recogntion purposes, please cite the this publication.

 ```BibTeX
 @inproceedings{serengil2020lightface,
   title        = {LightFace: A Hybrid Deep Face Recognition Framework},